c0p4c4b4n4/grpc-grpc-java/example1/readme.md

 The first important improvement is *multiplexing*, which allows multiple concurrent requests and responses to be sent over a single TCP connection.
 This solves the HTTP *head-of-line blocking* problem, where a slow response to one request delays subsequent requests on the same connection.
 Multiplexing reduces latency and enables the use of fewer TCP connections.
 In HTTP/2, requests and responses are divided into frames (small data fragments) that can be transmitted interleaved and independently of each other within a stream.
 This mechanism supports simultaneous bidirectional streaming between the client and server.

-The second important improvement in HTTP/2 is the transition from *text-based* request/response headers and bodies to *binary* format.
+The second important improvement in HTTP/2 is the transition from text-based request/response headers and bodies to *binary format*.
 The binary framing layer encodes all communication between the client and server (headers, data, settings, control, etc.) into a structured binary format.
 Headers are additionally compressed using the HPACK algorithm, which leverages static and dynamic tables along with Huffman encoding to reduce redundancy.
 This is particularly beneficial when multiple consecutive requests and responses share the same headers (a common scenario in inter-service communication) significantly reducing the number of bytes transmitted and improving overall network efficiency.

 #### gRPC in practice